-It was a tough week as many mourned the senseless loss of life in Paris and asked, “Why did this have to happen?”
+In November 2015, many mourned the senseless loss of life in Paris and asked, “Why did this have to happen?”
 Others realized that if this could happen in Paris, it could happen in America and elsewhere.

-Isobel Bowdery recounted how she pretended to be dead at the Bataclan concert hall, surrounded by dead bodies.
-She shared, “As I lay down in the blood of strangers and waiting for my bullet to end my mere 22 years, I envisioned every face that I have ever loved and whispered 'I love you.'
-Over and over again.
-Reflecting on the highlights of my life.
+“As I lay down in the blood of strangers and waiting for my bullet to end my mere 22 years, I envisioned every face that I have ever loved and whispered 'I love you.'
+Over and over again," she shared.
+"Reflecting on the highlights of my life.
 Wishing that those I love knew just how much, wishing that they knew that no matter what happened to me, to keep believing in the good in people.”

 In a world that seems to encourage discontentment, we strive to work harder, make more money, own a bigger home, drive a fancier car, and be who we think people want us to be - all in an effort to find contentment.